netket/netket/docs/docs/hilbert.md

 {meth}`~netket.hilbert.DiscreteHilbert.states_to_numbers` and {meth}`~netket.hilbert.DiscreteHilbert.numbers_to_states`, because
 they are written using {ref}`numpy` instead of jax.

-In particular, `random_state` method can be used inside of jitted blocks, as it is written in jax, as long as you pass a valid jax
+In particular the {meth}`~netket.hilbert.DiscreteHilbert.random_state` method can be used inside of jitted blocks, as it is written in jax, as long as you pass a valid jax
 {ref}`jax.random.PRNGKey` object as the first argument.